jheyman/blog/pages/RaspberryPiTipsAndTricks/index.md

 ### Enabling I2C bus

 The Raspberry Pi's I2C bus capability is not enabled by default.
-Below are instructions to configure it.<br><br>
+Below are instructions to configure it.<br>

 **For older Raspbian versions (pre-2014)**: